 What is Vanguard?

 Here it goes – Vanguard is NOT a person!
 That’s the first statement that I will make.
 Therefore, when someone says – Vanguard handles everything for me, it is not a single individual.
 Vanguard is actually an investment firm, based in Pennsylvania.
 They are one of the biggest investment firms in the world.
 They manage over $5 TRILLION in assets of individuals all over the world, in fact.
 Additionally, their corporate structure is of a mutual company.
 Essentially, the company is owned by the customers whom have their funds being managed.
 Additionally, the company’s founder was John C. Bogle, an investing icon.

 Who is John Bogle?
 He has earned the credit & recognition of being the first to create an index fund available to individuals (Bert has explained what an index fund is here, a great read to understand more).
 His conclusion is that mutual funds perform better than an active fund manager, due to fees and the potential poor investment decision, as a passive index fund would own the entire stock index as a whole, such as the S&P 500 (i.e. the 500 largest companies by market capitalization).

-Therefore, in conclusion, Vanguard is an investment firm that will gladly accept your money to place in one of their investment vehicles – such as retirement accounts, 529 plans or individual-trading accounts.
+In conclusion, Vanguard is an investment firm that will gladly accept your money to place in one of their investment vehicles – such as retirement accounts, 529 plans or individual-trading accounts.
 Further, their investments are also endless, offering mutual funds, exchange traded funds, stocks, options, etc..